brain246/brain246.github.io/_tabs/about.md

 - SQL-Server Warehouse(s)
 - Restful APIs & GraphQL

-After 18 years of classical data warehousing, i finally got to dive into the data lake (-house), which i won't leave anytime soon it seems.
+After 18 years of classical data warehousing, i finally got to dive into the data lake (-house), which i won't leave anytime soon.

 Besides signing the [DataOps Manifesto](https://dataopsmanifesto.org/), i am also a supporter of the "treat data as a product" movement.